 // ---snip---

 Instead, we can use nested paths to bring the same items into scope in one line.
-We do this by specifying the common part of the path, then two colons, then curly brackets around a list of the parts of the paths that differ, as shown in Listing 7-18.
+We do this by specifying the common part of the path, followed by two colons, and then curly brackets around a list of the parts of the paths that differ, as shown in Listing 7-18.

 Filename: src/main.rs